-- Avoid using the AED on a victim with nitroglycerine patch.
+- Avoid using the AED on a victim with a nitroglycerine patch.

 - While using the AED, avoid using a cellphone within 6 feet distance as it might affect the accuracy of the analysis.

-For severe obstruction, the victim has the following symptoms: clutching the neck, little or no breathing, little or not coughing and unable to make talk or make a sound.
-In other cases, he or she might make a high pitched sound.
-Other signs include bluish color on the lips and finger tips (cyanotic).
-For cases of severe obstruction, apply abdominal thrusts otherwise known as Heimlich maneuver (for both children one year and older and adults).
+For severe obstruction, the victim has the following symptoms: clutching the neck, little or no breathing, little or no coughing, and unable to make talk or make a sound.
+In other cases, the victim might make a high-pitched sound.
+Other signs include bluish color on the lips and fingertips (cyanotic).
+For cases of severe obstruction, apply abdominal thrusts, otherwise known as the Heimlich maneuver (for both children one year and older and adults).

 How to Perform Heimlich Maneuver?

-- Standings behind the victim, wrap arms around them just below their rib cage.
+1. Stand behind the victim, and wrap arms around them just below their rib cage.

-- Without pressing on the lower sternum, place the side of your fist in the middle of the victims belly just above the navel.
+2. Without pressing on the lower sternum, place the side of your fist in the middle of the victim’s belly just above the navel.

-- Hold the fist with your other hand and push into the abdomen and upwards towards the chest.
+3. Hold the fist with your other hand and push it into the abdomen and upwards towards the chest.

-- Continue performing the thrusts until the victim is relieved or regains consciousness.
-If you can see to the object causing the obstruction, use your fingers to remove it.
+4. Continue performing the thrusts until the victim is relieved or regains consciousness.
+If you can see the object causing the obstruction, use your fingers to remove it.

-- Incase you are unable to remove the object, or the victim becomes unresponsive begin CPR and continue until specialized help arrives.
+5. If you cannot remove the object or the victim becomes unresponsive, begin CPR and continue until specialized help arrives.

-- If the infant falls unconscious start the basic life support procedure.
+9. If the infant falls unconscious, start the basic life support procedure.

 |Enroll Now for Online Basic Life Support (BLS) Certification Classes at just $44.95.|